 Making a career change is both hugely exciting and a tiny bit scary.
-And regardless of whether you’re stepping into a new line of work through necessity, personal circumstances or to realise a dream – every bit of student support you can get will be super valuable.
+And regardless of whether you’re stepping into a new line of work through necessity, personal circumstances or to realise a dream – every bit of student financial support you can get will be super valuable.

 Just ask Charles Sturt University student Iain Wood.